pattichis/projects/midterm-presentation.md

     -   Proposed Method described via flow-chart or pseudocode

-    -   Preliminary results including side-by-side comparisons with alternative methods (if possible and completed)
+    -   Preliminary results, including side-by-side comparisons with alternative methods (if possible and completed)

     -   Discussion of your preliminary results and how they relate to other methods

-    -   Proposed Research to be conducted by then of the course
+    -   Proposed Research to be conducted by the end of the course

     -   Concluding remarks summarizing your accomplishments and proposed future work

--   ***Basic review paper presentation slide layout:***
+## Review paper presentation slide layout

-    -   Title slide with your name, title, date
+    -   Title slide with your name, title, and date

     -   Outline slide summarizing the different parts of your talk